Author: Digital Futures Cornwall

 Cornwall is a great place to pursue a tech career!
 The established network is fantastic and ready for you to tap into.
 Everyone is very welcoming to newcomers who are transitioning and re-skilling, and there are many people around to help you do that.
 DigitalUPLIFT, run by TECwomen and Truro and Penwith College, along with other organisations, are helping women in particular learn new skills and transition into tech jobs.
 We have such a strong engineering history with mining, which continues today.
 Now, we have a different type of engineering with software engineering, and it’s really nice to see those parallels.

 Digital Futures Cornwall is part-funded by the UK Government through the UK Shared Prosperity Fund and led by Truro and Penwith College.
+This part-funding ends on 31 March 2026.

 Tara Morgan | Software Tester